Santa Monica Pier Entrance

 The cost of gasoline makes this more expensive than in the past, but it costs less than paying for parking and admission at a theme park.

-Griffith Park - Free activities include: Picnic in the park, go hiking on one of the trails, see the Griffith Observatory or visit Travel Town train museum.
+- Free activities include: Picnic in the park, go hiking on one of the trails, see the or visit train museum.

 Hiking in the Santa Monica or San Gabriel Mountains